ebe1kenobi/tf-mod-ai-python/README.md

 Big thanks to him who bring AI to Towerfall, I can do training now :)

-See compil and doc at https://github.com/ebe1kenobi/towerfall-mod-kenobi
+See compil and doc at https://github.com/ebe1kenobi/towerfall-mod-kenobi to play with 8 players

 # AI python mod